WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * encode the next frame as an intra frame

+For each transmitted data stream:

+* a way to send a data message and indicate reliable or unreliable transmission

 For each received audo stream:

 * audio codec to use
 * media sink to connect to
 * lip sync flag

-For each reveived video stream:
+For each received video stream:

 * video codec to use
 * media sink to connect to
 * lip sync flag

+For each received data stream:

+* notification of received data messages

-Note on lip sync: For any streams that have the lip sync flag set to true, the render attempts to syncronize thier play back.
+Note on lip sync: For any streams that have the lip sync flag set to true, the render attempts to synchronize their play back.

+## Transport Metrics

+* report gathering state and completion

 ## Flow Metrics API